 1. Water: Make sure the soil around the plants is thoroughly moist.
-Since we just had a good rain you only have to check potted plants.
 Only water if the soil is dry!
 You CAN overwater in the winter!
-Soil moisture is important in the winter since it keeps the plant hydrated from the dry winter cold (even though we are having a wet winter!) and will keep the surrounding area warmer since water has a higher average temperature than air.
+Soil moisture is important in the winter since it keeps the plant hydrated from the dry winter cold and will keep the surrounding area warmer since water has a higher average temperature than air.
 If you’re not sure if the soil is dry, pick up a moisture meter at the nursery.
 It is an inexpensive tool that will save you time, water and money!

 2. Cover: Use a frost cloth or breathable fabric to keep the frost off of sensitive plants.
 Frost cloth is different than plastic or even a sheet or blanket from the house.
 Frost cloth breathes well and allows light in where plastic doesn’t breath and sheets or blankets do not always let light in.
 If you have to use something other than frost cloth, it has to be removed during the day to let in light and allow the plant(s) to breath.
 The frost cloth should also not touch the plant if at all possible.
 Anywhere any type of covering touches the plant the frost will transfer directly through to the contacted portion.